 If you were smoking weed in the UK in the 1970s and 80s, there's a good chance you had Howard Marks to thank.
-Smuggler, raconteur and best selling writer – not to mention tireless campaigner for the legalisation of cannabis – Marks is a counter-cultural institution.
-His cult 1996 autobiography Mr Nice saw him recount the scamming and intrigue, distant souks and sleazy ports, slabs of world class hash and insane revolutionaries, hardened gangsters, corrupt coppers and seedy lawyers that inhabited his world with crystalline detail, a minor miracle given his own intake.
+Smuggler, raconteur, and best-selling writer—not to mention tireless campaigner for the legalization of cannabis—Marks is a counter-cultural institution.
+His cult 1996 autobiography Mr. Nice saw him recount the scamming and intrigue, distant souks and sleazy ports, slabs of world-class hash and insane revolutionaries, hardened gangsters, corrupt cops and seedy lawyers that inhabited his world with crystalline detail, a minor miracle given his own intake.

 Born in Kenfig Hill, Wales in 1945, Marks attended Balliol College, Oxford in the 60s, where he became an enthusiastic daily smoker and part-time dealer.
 By the early 70s his small-scale student dalliances had became serious business, and he was soon involved in an elaborate scam concealing hash inside the office furniture of diplomatic envoys from Pakistan to London.

 Finding he enjoyed both the adrenaline and money, other jobs followed.
-Over the next decade, Marks was to smuggle hash into England, Ireland and Wales with the assistance of notoriously eccentric Irish Republican Jim McCann, and set up a supply network into the US with the help of the Brotherhood of Eternal Love, AKA "the hippy mafia" – this time hiding consignments among the equipment of imaginary bands on imaginary US tours.
-Perhaps the most audacious – and certainly the most lucrative – were his years of smuggling serious weight to JFK airport in New York, a staggeringly complex operation that saw the Yakuza, Mafia, Thai army, customs and even Nepalese monks involved in some capacity.
+Over the next decade, Marks was to smuggle hash into England, Ireland, and Wales with the assistance of notoriously eccentric Irish Republican Jim McCann, and set up a supply network into the US with the help of the Brotherhood of Eternal Love, a.k.a. "the hippie mafia"—this time hiding consignments among the equipment of imaginary bands on imaginary US tours.
+Perhaps the most audacious—and certainly the most lucrative—were his years of smuggling serious weight to JFK airport in New York, a staggeringly complex operation that saw the Yakuza, Mafia, Thai army, customs, and even Nepalese monks involved in some capacity.

-Marks' smuggling career came to an abrupt end, however, in 1990 when he was sentenced to 25 years in the notorious Terre Haute Penitentiary, Indiana.
-Granted a release for good behaviour in 1995, Mr Nice was published the following year and the book's notoriety saw Marks embark on a new straight career, touring a stage show, DJing, appearing on panels and guesting on various albums and movies.
+Marks's smuggling career came to an abrupt end, however, in 1990 when he was sentenced to 25 years in the notorious Terre Haute Penitentiary, Indiana.
+Granted a release for good behavior in 1995, Mr. Nice was published the following year and the book's notoriety saw Marks embark on a new straight career, touring a stage show, DJing, appearing on panels, and guesting on various albums and movies.

 Marks' cameo in 'Human Traffic'